panga/java-beans-lite/README.md

 The initial implementation is a small subset of `Introspection` class methods, it doesn't implement the full interface.

-The total size of this library is less than `10kb`!

-However, it adds enought data to be used by Object Mapping (xml, json) and Dependency Injection libraries.

 ## Usage

 ### Using as a `java.beans` replacement